dmbrowne/cbh-take-home-project/Ticket_Breakdown.md

 In order to allow facilities to use thier own ID for each agent, we need to allow that custom ID to be stored in our database.

 - The new column must have a unique contraint so that each agent has a custom ID that can not be the same as another
-- THe new column should not allow NULL
+- The new column should not allow NULL
 - After creating the new column (e.g. `custom_id`), set the value of the column in each row as the internal ID.
-For example if a record in the agents table currently has an ID of `35af7241-7e80-4057-a426-ac1812bd8118`, then the value of the new column, `custom_id` should also be `35af7241-7e80-4057-a426-ac1812bd8118`.
+For example if a record in the Agents table currently has an ID of `35af7241-7e80-4057-a426-ac1812bd8118`, then the value of the new column, `custom_id` should also be `35af7241-7e80-4057-a426-ac1812bd8118`.

 **A.C.**
 When SELECTing all fields for an agent, each record should have an `id` and a `custom_id` column both with the same value.

 **Story points: 3**

 ### 2. Add the custom agent ID to the returned metadata in the list of shifts

-Modify the function `getShiftsByFacility`, to also return the new custom agent ID when fetching all Shifts that have been worked this quarter.
+Modify the function `getShiftsByFacility`, to return the new custom agent ID when fetching all shifts that have been worked in the current quarter.

 **A.C.**
 When the API method `getShiftsByFacility` is called, within the response, the metadata for each agent shouold now have both an `id` and a `custom_id`.

 **Story points: 1**

 ### 3. Clearly label the ID's and custom ID's on the shift report

-When generating the report for list of shifts it should be clear which ID is ours (clipboard health) and which is the custom ID.
-Assuming that the report is a CSV in PDF format, then the ID from our database should be represented by a column called `internal ID`, and the custom ID should be represented by a column called `ID`
+When generating the report for list of shifts, it should be clear which ID is ours (clipboard health) and which is the custom ID.
+[Assuming that the report is a CSV in PDF format], The ID from our database should be represented by a column called `internal ID`, and the custom ID should be represented by a column called `ID` on the generated PDF

 **A.C.**
 The generated report should list both an "internal ID" (which is provided from the `id` field in the agent metadata from `getShiftsByFacility`) and an "ID" (which is provided from the `custom_id` field in the agent metadata from `getShiftsByFacility`)

 **Story points: 1**

 ### Assumptions